Badly run meetings could be wasting more than a day of your time EVERY week

 What are your biggest meeting bugbears.
 How much time and money are you losing because of bad meetings - comments below please

 The words boss, manager, supervisor are dirty, disliked words.
 I need your help to change that.
 Let’s make managing easy together with WWW.BOSS.CAMP.
-You can try it for free and the program includes topics such as:
+The program includes topics such as:

 - How to motivate employees,